-The draft management plan sets out the following objectives:
+The management plan sets out the following objectives:

-- Objective 1: Ensure sustainability of the Corner Inlet fishery resource - Objective 2: Maintain the ecological integrity of the fishery ecosystem - Objective 3: Ensure fishing practices are ethical, responsible and respectful and promote harmony amongst stakeholders - Objective 4: Ensure optimal economic utilisation of the Corner Inlet resource - Objective 5: Cost-effective and participatory management
+- Objective 1: Ensure sustainability of the Corner Inlet fishery resource - Objective 2: Maintain the ecological integrity of the fishery ecosystem - Objective 3: Ensure fishing practices are ethical, responsible and respectful and promote harmony amongst stakeholders - Objective 4: Protect Traditional Owner cultural heritage and values - Objective 5: Ensure optimal economic utilisation of the Corner Inlet resource - Objective 6: Cost-effective and participatory management

-What actions are being proposed?
+What actions are planned?

-There are a total of 49 actions included in the draft management plan.
-Some of the key initiatives proposed include:
+There are a total of 57 actions included in the management plan.
+Some of the key initiatives include:

-- establish an ongoing, stakeholder-based Corner Inlet Fishery Management Advisory Committee (MAC) - enhance local seafood and fishing festivals (e.g. commence Vic fish kids events) - undertake a catch survey for recreational and indigenous fishing in Corner Inlet - development of a new voluntary Code of Practice for commercial Corner Inlet fishers to ensure responsible fishing into the future - improve access to fresh local seafood for Victorian consumers, including through offshore Hook and Line Permits to existing licence holders - develop and implement a bycatch monitoring program - reduce the recreational bag limit for shellfish (e.g. cockles) to 2 litres per person per day - transition the commercial fishery to electronic reporting - engage Traditional Owners (including GLaWAC) and relevant indigenous groups to assist with local habitat or species monitoring / improvement works where Cultural Rangers have capacity to assist.
+- establish an ongoing, stakeholder-based Corner Inlet Fishery Management Advisory Committee (CIFMAC) - enhance local seafood and fishing festivals (e.g. commence Vic fish kids events) - undertake a catch survey for recreational and indigenous fishing in Corner Inlet - development of a new voluntary Code of Practice for commercial Corner Inlet fishers to ensure responsible fishing into the future - improve access to fresh local seafood for Victorian consumers, including through offshore Hook and Line Permits to existing licence holders - develop and implement a bycatch monitoring program - reduce the recreational bag limit for shellfish (e.g. cockles) to 2 litres per person per day - transition the commercial fishery to electronic reporting - engage Traditional Owners (including GLaWAC) and relevant indigenous groups to assist with local habitat or species monitoring / improvement works where Cultural Rangers have capacity to assist.

-For the full list and further details, check out section 4.2 of the draft management plan.
+For the full list and further details, check out section 4.2 of the management plan.

-What are the proposed changes to recreational fishing in Corner Inlet?
+What are the planned changes to recreational fishing in Corner Inlet?

-The draft plan maintains all existing recreational fishing arrangements and access, with the exception of one proposal relating to the recreational bag limit for shellfish in the Corner Inlet fishery.
-A reduction from 5 litres to 2 litres per person per day of shellfish is proposed.
-There are no other proposed changes to any species, bag or size limits specific to the Corner Inlet fishery.
+The management plan maintains all existing recreational fishing arrangements and access, with the exception of one planned change relating to the recreational bag limit for cockles in the Corner Inlet fishery.
+A reduction from 5 litres to 2 litres per person per day of cockles is included as an action in the Plan.
+There are no other changes indicated within the management plan for any recreational species, bag or size limits specific to the Corner Inlet fishery.

-The proposed change to the shellfish bag limit, including for cockles, is designed to better share the resource, particularly in increasingly popular harvesting areas such as McLoughlins Beach and will ensure quality fishing opportunities remain into the future.
-The change is not expected to be implemented until late 2022 and is subject to consideration of feedback received during the consultation process.
+The planned change to the cockle bag limit is designed to better share the resource, particularly in increasingly popular harvesting areas such as McLoughlins Beach and will ensure quality fishing opportunities remain into the future.
+The change is not expected to be implemented until late 2022.

-What are the proposed changes to commercial fishing in Corner Inlet?
+What are the planned changes to commercial fishing in Corner Inlet?

-The management plan proposes to transition the commercial fishery to electronic reporting from 2022/23.
-This will mean commercial fishers will no longer send in paper-based catch and effort records each month, and will instead be required to submit this information to the VFA after each trip electronically with an easy-to-use-mobile phone app.
+The management plan includes an action to transition the commercial fishery to electronic reporting from 2022/23.
+This will mean commercial fishers would no longer send in paper-based catch and effort records each month, and will instead be required to submit this information to the VFA after each trip electronically with an easy-to-use- mobile phone app.
 The VFA will work closely with commercial fishers to ensure a smooth transition.

 While there have been significant changes for the commercial fishery in the last two years (further details below), there are no additional changes proposed to the commercial fishing laws at this time.
-A summary of the current commercial management arrangements is provided in section 5.2 of the draft management plan.
+A summary of the current commercial management arrangements is provided in section 5.2 of the management plan.